Why Are Building Permits Required?

 - Copy of recorded Notice of Commencement, for all projects $2,500 or higher (for A/C permits, $7,500 or higher)

-- Two sets of plans signed and sealed by a professional engineer / architect, (if applicable)
+- Plans digitally signed and sealed by a professional engineer / architect, (if applicable)

-- Two copies of a current survey showing location of proposed construction/improvements
+- Current survey showing location of proposed construction/improvements

 - Lot Calculation Sheet that identifies all impervious areas